eads/nicar-conversations-coc/code-of-conduct-2015.md

-# Generic Code of Conduct
+# NICAR 2015 Conversation Track Code of Conduct

 NICAR 2015 Conversation participants -- including paid staff, volunteers, speakers, and guests -- pledge to act in a respectful manner at all times during official conversation sessions.